dpzrz/Docker-Mini-Project-SYS265/README.md

 > I want to utlize `git` for this assignmnet and this repository will be very important.

-Goal: Deploy [Prometheus](https://prometheus.io/docs/introduction/overview/) a system monitoring service
+Goal: Deploy [Prometheus](https://prometheus.io/docs/introduction/overview/) a system monitoring service via Docker

 This service uses the docker-compose sysntax the same type we used to install Wordpress.